singularity-cc/Instant-Dictionary-API/README.md

 # Instant-Dictionary-API
-This is a api of an instant dictionary
+## This is an API of an instant dictionary